Sublimation on Wood (Coated & Uncoated)

 Step #4 – Placing wooden pieces into the heat press

-After setting up, go for placing the wooden pieces into the heat press, and then place the parchment paper on the bottom of your heat press.
+After setting up, go for placing the wooden pieces into the warmed up heat press, and then place the parchment paper on the bottom of your heat press.
 And place the cut thermal laminating sheet above the wooden pieces.

 Step #5 – Pressing the heat press